 The event soon gained global support and recognition from religious and political organizations.
 In 2000, Pope John Paul II offered WDR the official support of the Catholic Church.
 The United Nations (UN) later adopted WDR in 2005 as an international day of observance.

-The WDR ceremony in Las Vegas allowed victims' family members and loved to gather together and honor their memory.
-Family memebers were provided with a decorated ornament that featured the names of those they had lost in a traffic accident.
+The WDR ceremony in Las Vegas allowed victims’ family members and loved ones to gather together and honor their memory.
+Family members were provided with a decorated ornament that featured the names of those they had lost in a traffic accident.

-Survivors of dangerous traffic accidents also voiced their stories while politicians and advocate groups called for reform to Nevada’s roadways and traffic safety programs.
+Survivors of dangerous traffic accidents also voiced their stories while politicians and advocacy groups called for reform to Nevada’s roadways and traffic safety programs.